Guido St. Laurent: Family

-At the time of his death, St. Laurent was married to Sandra Lee St. Laurent (who was also blind.
+At the time of his death, St. Laurent was married to Sandra Lee St. Laurent, who was also blind.
 The two had met at a training school for those with blindness they both attended in New Jersey.
 Sandra was originally from San Antonio, Texas.
 After leaving the school, they had initially maintained communication by exchanging braille correspondence with each-other.
 The two were wed in 1965 in a ceremony held at a residence in Boston's Dorchester neighborhood, accompanied by their guide dogs Russ (St. Laurent's, a German Shepherd) and Iras (Sandra's, a collie).
 Since Sandra was White, their union was an interracial marriage.

-St. Laurent and his wife Sandra had two children together: Theresa (who was 3 years old at the time of St. Laurent's death) and Kerone (who was 1 years old at the time of St. Laurent's death).
+St. Laurent and his wife Sandra had two children together a girl (who was 3 years old at the time of St. Laurent's death) a boy (who was 1 years old at the time of St. Laurent's death).
 He also had a son from a previous marriage, David (who was 18 years old at the time of St. Laurent's death).